 - Model bounded contexts for core and supportive domains of the solution.

-(Background to this post was prior discussion on the Groundwork labs matrix chatroom with @stevebate @indieterminacy and @trwnh.)
+(Background to this post was prior discussion in the Common social groundwork matrix chatroom with @stevebate @indieterminacy and @trwnh.)